luslab/oz-bulk-rnaseq/D. Alignment.md

 ## Alignment Strategies

-1. align reads to **genome** index to identify novel splice events (i.e. reads that cant be aligned to reference transcriptome)
+1. align reads to **genome** index to identify novel splice events.
+Most common approach.
 2. align reads to **transcriptome** index (required transcripts to be known and annotated in the reference).
 Use if you have short reads < 50bp
-4. de novo assembly: assemble transcripts from overlapping tags.
+4. **de novo** assembly: assemble transcripts from overlapping tags.
 Useful if no reference genome exists for species studied.
+Also if looking for complex polymorphisms that would be missed by aligning to reference.

 ![enter image description here](https://lh3.googleusercontent.com/K400ZHmBCmhNY475bKN4PGdSpxK0lbqTNGBWHkWzh5DmcCuUKoDGbnuZDh6S_C_UEjPkcvTkjXIY0w "3 RNA seq mapping strategies")
 - **Global alignment** is where every base of both sequences has to align to another matching base, to another mismatching base, or to a gap in the other sequence.